 Under the False Claims Act, the government may recover up to three times the amount of money it lost as a result of the defendant’s fraud.
 In cases that settle before trial, the settlement is typically less than three times the loss.

 The reward for the relator, or whistleblower, is calculated based upon the amount the government recovers, not the actual losses.
-Whistleblowers’ rewards are determined by the contributions to the qui tam case made by the whistleblowers and their attorneys.
+A whistleblower reward is determined by the contributions to the qui tam case made by the whistleblower and his or her attorney(s).
 So individuals who are considering filing a qui tam lawsuit should consider carefully their decision about whom to hire as their lawyers.

-The choice of lawyers makes a big difference in the success of a case as well as the whistleblower’s reward.
+The choice of lawyers makes a big difference in the success of a case as well as the whistleblower reward.
 See “Pitfalls to avoid” for points to consider before filing a qui tam lawsuit.

 Contacting Phillips & Cohen to review your case is always free, and always confidential.
 Get in touch with us using our contact page.